 The Plan has investments in a variety of investment funds that, in general, are exposed to various risks, such as interest rate and credit risk, as well as overall market volatility.
-Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of the investments will occur in the near term and that such changes could materially affect the amounts reported in the Statements of Net Assets Available for Benefits.
+Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of the investments will occur in the near term and that such changes could materially affect the value of the Participants' account balances and the amounts reported in the financial statements.